 - Re-buckle the belt or attach the lower anchor strap.

 - Test for movement.
 Does your child’s car seat or base now move more than 1 inch at the belt path?
 We find that in almost every instance, the car seat now moves more than an inch.

 If the car seat tightness has to be adjusted when the seat protector is removed, it is too thick to use.

 This test used a Graco SnugRide 30 infant car seat base.
 Graco allows the use of mats, towels, and blankets under their seats.

 When I install the base, I check at the belt path to make sure that it isn’t moving more than 1 inch side to side or front to back.
 I’ve installed it using the lower anchors with ease, and I didn’t need to use any item under the base to achieve a good installation.

 Check for movement here, at the belt path.
 All car seats will move at the back and top.
 As long as it isn’t moving more than 1 inch at the belt path, side to side or front to back, the install is secure.

 Here, we have a thin receiving blanket under the base.
-The blanket is folded because it is very wide, but it is so thin that it is not adding any bulk under the base and it doesn’t interfere with the installation in any way.I can pull it out and test the installation, so I don’t have to unbuckle anything.
+The blanket is so thin that it is not adding any bulk under the base and it doesn’t interfere with the installation in any way.I can pull it out and test the installation, so I don’t have to unbuckle anything.
 When I tested this blanket, the base didn’t move more than 1 inch at the belt path before or after I removed the receiving blanket, so this is a safe option.